eth-cscs/sarus/doc/config/slurm-global-sync-hook.rst

 other hooks to depart and then cleans up the synchronization directory.

 The arrival/departure strategy has been implemented to prevent edge-case race
-conditions: for example, if the file from the last hook is detected and the cleanup started before the last hook has checked for the presence of all other files, this situation would result in the deadlock of the last hook.
+conditions: for example, if the file from the last arriving hook is detected and the cleanup started before the last arriving hook has checked for the presence of all other files, this situation would result in the deadlock of the last arriving hook.
+Having all hooks signal their departure before cleaning up the synchronization directory avoids this problem.

 Hook installation